 JA: When you’re not cooking for others, what do you like to make for yourself?

 JJ: I have a balcony garden, so I grow a lot of fresh veggies.
 I’m not a big meat person.
 So fish, shrimp and fresh ingredients.
 I’ll pull fresh cherry tomatoes off and sauté them in with my fish.
 I like rice.
 I like quinoa.
-It just depends what I have in the fridge.
+It just depends on what I have in the fridge.
 I like fresh ingredients and seasonal food.
 I make awesome shrimp.
 I think people don’t realize that if you go to the seafood counter, you can have the butcher cut your shrimp and devein them for you.
 Fresh shrimp is the key.

 JA: What ingredients do you like to cook with as the weather heats up?
 Is there anything local to Arizona you can recommend that’s good for our oral health?

 JJ: We eat with the seasons.
 Lots of squash in fall and winter.
-Right now, its cherry tomatoes, zucchini and purple cauliflower and Romanesco.
+Right now, it’s cherry tomatoes, zucchini and purple cauliflower and Romanesco.
 We use a lot of oranges and lemons.
 We do a citrus chicken that uses a variety of different citrus.
 We use a lot of apples.

 JA: Since you work so closely with people in their homes, what trends are you noticing in the way people are dining and eating?

 JJ: I have noticed a lot more requests for organic and seasonal foods, but I’ve also noticed a lot of the events happen to be more intimate.
 People are getting together in their homes.
-People are doing big family meals at home instead of going out and drinking and driving.
+People are having big family meals at home instead of going out and drinking and driving.
 We do a lot of Airbnb catering.
 There are a lot of huge homes in Paradise Valley and Scottsdale—they’ll fit 20 people.
 Big groups come in and we serve them meals at night.
 Arizona is perfect in the evening time, so to sit and enjoy a meal with your family is great.

 JA: We know you’re a Phoenix Green Business leader.
 What role does sustainability play in your cooking and your business model?
 Why is that important to you?